thomas-fossati/draft-kat/draft-bft-rats-kat.md

 Combined Attestation Bundle (CAB):
 : A structure used to bundle a KAT and a PAT together for transport in the usage protocol.
 If the KAT already includes a PAT, in form of a nested token, then it already corresponds to a CAB.
+A CAB is equivalent to a certificate that binds the identity of the platform's TCB with the IK public key.

 Presenter:
 : Party that proves possession of a private key to a recipient of a KAT.